defano/docker-tutorial/README.md

 Then...

 1. Verify that both containers are running and linked just as you did in the last example: `curl 'localhost:8080/set?key=k&value=v'` followed by `curl 'localhost:8080/get?key=k'`

-## What next?

-We have not been able to cover every aspect--or even every tool--of the Docker ecosystem.
-Here are a few paths to explore on your own:

-#### Docker Swarm

-You may have noticed one glaring limitation in all of these examples and tools: All of our containers are running on the same physical machine.
-Creating, scaling, and managing a system of containers distributed across physical hosts introduces its own challenges.

-Docker Swarm is designed to manage container provisioning across hosts.
-You can learn more about it, [here](https://docs.docker.com/swarm/overview/).